cai0duque/cai0duque/README.md

 - I’m studying advanced Python, Java, Web3 techniques and Discord API integration.
 - I’m looking to collaborate on open-source projects, especially those involving cybersecurity and Front-End development.
 - Ask me about Python, Java, or anything tech-related!
-- Just so you know: I love astronomy and by just 1 decision I didn't become an astrophysicist or mathematician.
+- Just so you know: I love astronomy and by just one decision I didn't become an astrophysicist or mathematician.

 # Skills
 - **Programming Languages**